Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ```
 class A polymorph {}
 class B polymorph {}
-class C : A, B {} // Compilation error - "A" and "B" are both non-interfaces and thus are considered as base classes.
+class C : A, B {} // Compilation error - "A" and "B" are both non-interfaces and thus are considered to be base classes.
 ```

-### Preventing unsafe operations outside unsafe blocks and expressions
+### Unsafe operations outside unsafe blocks and expressions

 Ü has `unsafe` blocks and expressions - for doing dangerous stuff.
 Doing dangerous stuff outside such blocks and expressions isn't allowed.